Chelsoconn/225/225_study_guide.md

 whatIsThis() ////Window {window: Window, self: Window, document: document, name: '', location: Location, …}
 ```

 A method's execution context, or value of `this`,  is the calling object.
-How does a method differ from a functIon?
+How does a method differ from a function?
 A method is defined as a property on an object.
-It is a behavior of that object, or a function that can be called on a specific calling object.
-You can differentiate a method from a function by the syntax: `callingObject.someMethod()`.
+It is a behavior of that object, or a function that can be called on a specific calling object (a function with a receiver).
+You can differentiate a method from a function by the syntax: `callingObject.someMethod()` which is a method invocation of `someMethod`.

 ```js
 let anObject = {